Sena Dynasty – Notes

 Keshava Sena1225 to 1230 AD

-Origin: The Senas originated in the south Indian province of Karnataka (according to the Deopara inscription).
-This inscription mentioned that Samanta Sen was one of the founders of this dynasty in the South.
-Hemanta Sen, Samantha’s successor and the first member of the family to receive royal titles in family records, overthrew the Palas and declared himself king around 1095 CE.
+Origin: The Senas began in southern India, in the state of Karnataka, according to an inscription from Deopara.
+This inscription stated that Samanta Sen was the founder of this dynasty in South India.
+Hemanta Sen, who succeeded Samanta, defeated the Pala dynasty and declared himself king around 1095 CE.

-Capital: The dynasty’s capital was initially at Vikrampura (now Munshiganj in Bangladesh) and later shifted to Navadvipa (modern-day Nabadwip in West Bengal, India).
+Capital: The capital of the ruling dynasty at first was Vikrampura (now located in Munshiganj, Bangladesh) and later moved to Navadvipa (the modern-day city of Nabadwip in West Bengal, India).

 Map of the Senas